 The APCD only accrues revenues quarterly and at fiscal year-end.
-Included are revenues from permits, of which a portion may not be collectible; as such the APCD has an allowance of \$21,433 for uncollectible accounts and accounts receivable is reported at net.
+Included are revenues from permits, of which a portion may not be collectible; as such the APCD has an allowance of \$20,367 for uncollectible accounts and accounts receivable is reported at net.
 All accounts receivable are expected to be collected within one year.
 Interest receivable represents the last quarter of interest that has been earned, but not distributed as of the close of the fiscal year.
 Employee receivables represent loans to assist employees in acquiring personal computer equipment and software similar to what employees may be asked to use for APCD business.
 Funding for these loans is provided from employee medical spending account forfeitures.

 The APCD only accrues expenditures at fiscal year-end.
-Accrued expenses and salaries and benefits payable are for goods and services received during the fiscal year, but will not be paid until after June 30, 2005.
-In addition the district has a payable for deposits by permit holders (See Note IV), a note payable (See Note VII), and Deferred/Unearned revenue (see Note VIII).
+Accrued expenses and salaries and benefits payable are for goods and services received during the fiscal year, but will not be paid until after June 30, 2006.
+In addition the district has a payable for deposits by permit holders (See Note IV) and Deferred/Unearned revenue (see Note VII).